nvim-telescope/telescope-frecency.nvim/README.md

 # telescope-frecency.nvim

-An implementation of Mozillas [Frecency algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+An implementation of Mozilla's [Frecency algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 ## Frecency: sorting by "frequency" and "recency"

 Frecency is a score given to each unique file loaded into a Neovim buffer.
 On each load a timestamp is recorded to a database.
-The score is calculated using the age of each of the timestamps and the amount of times the file has been loaded:
+The score is calculated using the age of each of (up to 10) timestamps and the total amount of times the file has been loaded:

 ### Recency values (per timestamp)